The reindeer remains a strong symbol of the Sami culture.

 New ways and old traditions

-The Sametinget has created opportunities for the Sami people to care for their culture, traditions and language by designating certain municipalities as administrative centers.
-This has meant new opportunities to further Sami interests and include Sami-speaking staff at nursing homes, Sami history in primary schools and Sami information signs in schools and other municipality premises.
+This has meant new opportunities to further Sami interests and include Sami-speaking staff at nursing homes, Sami history in primary schools, and Sami information signs in schools and other municipality premises.

 Another focus area is traditional Sami food.
 Previous generations grew up using everything from the reindeer, the meat being a permanent feature in Sami cooking.
 Many young Sami want to rediscover dishes that were disappearing, and traditional, local recipes have found new followers among both Sami and non-Sami.
 Classic dishes are also being given new twists, one example being reindeer carpaccio.